Wolfgang Grodd

-Wolfgang Grodd (born 25 July 1942 in Detmold) is a German neuroradiologist and professor emeritus of the University hospital at the University of Tübingen.
+Wolfgang Grodd (born 25 July 1942 in Detmold, Germany) is a German neuroradiologist and professor emeritus of the university hospital at the University of Tübingen.
 He is known for his scientific works on the development and application of structural and functional magnetic resonance imaging in metabolic diseases, sensorimotor representation, language production, and cognitive processing, cerebellum, thalamus, and basal ganglia.
-Currently, Wolfgang Grodd is a research scientist at the Department of the High-Field MR at the Max Planck Institute for Biological Cybernetics.
+He is a research scientist at the Department of the High-Field MR at the Max Planck Institute for Biological Cybernetics.

-Biography
+Early life, family and education

-After serving as a temporary soldier in the German Army from 1959 to 1964 and training as an electronics technician, W. Grodd obtained his Abitur (high school diploma) in 1968 at Westfalen Kolleg in Bielefeld and studied biology from 1968 to 1977 and medicine from 1974 to 1981 at the University of Tübingen.
-From 1972 to 1975 he was a scholarship holder of the Protestant Student Union Villigst.
+He served as a temporary soldier in the German Army from 1959 to 1964 and trained as an electronics technician.
+He subsequently obtained his Abitur (high school diploma) in 1968 at Westfalen Kolleg in Bielefeld.
+Thereafter he studied biology from 1968 to 1977 and medicine from 1974 to 1981 at the University of Tübingen.
+From 1972 to 1975, he was a scholarship holder of the Protestant Student Union Villigst.
 He received his diploma in biology in 1977 and his license to practice medicine in 1981.

+Career

-This was followed by residency training as a radiologist at the Medical Radiation Institute of the University of Tübingen (1981-1986), which was interrupted by a DFG research fellowship at the Department of Radiology at the University of San Francisco from 1984 to 1985.
+Gross's residency training as a radiologist was at the Medical Radiation Institute of the University of Tübingen (1981–1986).
+However during that period he held a DFG research fellowship at the Department of Radiology at the University of San Francisco (1984–1985).